 Payback refers to the average percentage return gamblers can expect to see on their slot play.

-In Nevada, the law requires slot payback percentage to be 75 percent or higher.
-Because of the competition in much of Nevada, slot payback percentages are rarely below 90 percent.
+In Nevada, the law requires slot payback percentage to be 75% or higher.
+Because of the competition in much of Nevada, slot payback percentages are rarely below 90%.

-In Arizona, where tribal gaming establishments are the only places to find legal slots, casinos are required to maintain a minimum return of 80 percent.
+In Arizona, where tribal gaming establishments are the only places to find legal slot games, casinos must maintain a minimum return of 80%.

-The Seminole tribe dominates gaming in Florida, and similar to in Arizona, the tribe does not release payback information on any of their gaming machines.
-Applied to the dozens of non-tribal establishments, Florida regulations require all gaming machines to payback a minimum of 85 percent.
-Most of these racinos, like Pompano Park, Gulfstream, Casino Miami, or Mardi Gras all return 90 percent or more on average throughout their respective properties.
+The Seminole Tribe dominates gambling in Florida, and similar to Arizona, the tribe does not release payback information on any of its gaming machines.
+Applied to the dozens of non-tribal establishments, Florida regulations require all gaming machines to pay back a minimum of 85%.
+Most of these racinos, like Pompano Park, Gulfstream, Casino Miami, or Mardi Gras return 90% or more throughout their respective properties.

-Payback gems can be found in small places.
-Towns like Wendover or Sparks, Nevada have machines that typically payback 95 to 96 percent.
-Mississippi is a great destination for high percentage payback as well.
+Payback gems are typically found in small places.
+Towns like Wendover or Sparks, Nevada have machines that typically payback 95 to 96%.
+Mississippi is a great destination for a high percentage payback as well.

-Is there a legal, scientific way to gain an edge playing slots?
-Though the preconceived notion is “no,” that programming makes the games random and unbeatable, this is not the complete story.
+So what are the odds of winning?
+Is there a legal, scientific way to gain an edge playing online slots and slot tournaments for real money?
+Though the preconceived notion is that programming makes the games random and unbeatable, this is not the complete story.

 Slot machines with a progressive payout structure — jackpots that increase with coin-in — are either programmed to have to hit at a certain value or they increase in value indefinitely until someone hits the respective jackpot.

 What does progressive play mean for slot players?
 As progressive values increase, house advantage moves in favor of the player.
-A progressive machine with a base payback of 94 percent may become a 98 percent machine if the progressive is high enough.
-In a few rare and special cases, progressives can get high enough to turn a slot machine into a neutral expectation (100 percent payback) game – or even a positive proposition for players.
+A progressive machine with a base payback of 94% may become a 98% machine if the progressive is high enough.
+In a few rare and special cases, progressives can get high enough to turn that Vegas style-slot machine into a neutral expectation (100% payback) game, or even a positive proposition for players.

 Though slots are not typically thought of as a form of gambling where a player can have an advantage, slot clubs or players cards, essentially casino loyalty programs, are the key to player advantages through promotions, cash back, comps, and other perks.